swiftlang/swift-package-manager/README.md

 ## A Work In Progress

-The Swift Package Manager is still in early design and development — we are aiming to have it stable and ready for use with Swift 3 but currently all details are subject to change and many important features are yet to be implemented.
+Taylor Package Manager is still in early design and development — we are aiming to have it stable and ready for use with Swift 3 but currently all details are subject to change and many important features are yet to be implemented.